JoshBradshaw/joshbradshaw.github.io/_posts/2015-05-20-hardware-hacking.markdown

 If you build your prototype using some combination of a breadboard and a development board like Arduino then you'll likely find that your prototype is a little bit flimsy, with wires going everywhere.
 I recommend these strategies to deal with this mess:

 1. Once your prototype works, replace the breadboard with a [solderable breadboard pcb](https://www.adafruit.com/products/571).
 2. Buy [crimp on connectors](https://www.creatroninc.com/product/3-pin-male-jr-header-set/?search_query=crimp+on&results=101) to make solid connections with your Arduino, Raspberry Pi or whatever.
-These will not fall out the way pieces of wire tend to.
+These are much more sturdy than just sticking pieces of wire into the headers.
 Protip: populate all three pins even if you don't need them, for mechanical strength.
 3. If you're ambitious, you can have a PCB board manufactured for your project.
 Follow [this PCB tutorial](https://www.youtube.com/watch?v=1AXwjZoyNno).
-You can have your PCBs manufactured for $22 at Advanced Circuits with one week turn around, $10 from itead with a longer turnaround, or on campus at the 3D print center.
+You can have your PCBs manufactured for $22/each at Advanced Circuits with one week turn around, $10/batch from itead with a longer turnaround, or on campus at the 3D printing center.

 Further reading: